jacobvarner/hoops-jacobvarner/_posts/2020-11-22-2020-2021-sec-basketball-team-previews-south-carolina-gamecocks.md

 I may be wrong right off the bat with my non-conference predictions for South Carolina.
 Currently, I think both TCU and Tulsa will provide a tough game while a road game against a better Houston squad is also a hard win.
 However, all of the returning experience for South Carolina could give them an advantage early in the season when other teams are more affected by the shortened and different offseason.
 I also have South Carolina winning the in-state rivalry with Clemson in a year where they didn't have to face their powerhouse counterpart on the football field.

 South Carolina starts SEC play where probably no one would prefer, in Rupp Arena against Kentucky.
-Then after a few better winning opportunities against Florida A&M and Texas A&M at home, the Gamecocks then have another tough four-game stretch where they play at Ole Miss, at LSU, and at Missouri with a home game against Tennessee thrown in there.
+Then after a few better winning opportunities against Florida A&M and Texas A&M at home, the Gamecocks have another tough four-game stretch where they play at Ole Miss, at LSU, and at Missouri with a home game against Tennessee thrown in there.
 This is one of the stretches where the Gamecocks could let four tough games, games that I have them losing, get to them, but I suspect this experienced team will be able to bounce back.

 A home game at Auburn should give the Gamecocks enough of an advantage, but this could be the point in the year where Auburn's young talent has developed enough to match South Carolina's experience.
 That will be a key game for how both teams finish in the final standings.
 Other key games for South Carolina's final standing are also at home against Alabama, Ole Miss, Missouri, and Arkansas.
 The benefit of those games being at home is why I have South Carolina finishing the season strong, winning ten of their last twelve games after a tough four-game losing streak near the beginning of SEC play.